VDA#5

 An Arbor Embolism Questions:

-The embolism that pertains to humans clogs the artery that stops the flow of blood from the blood vessel.
+that pertains to humans clogs the artery that stops the flow of blood from the

 2. What is an embolism as it pertains to plants/trees?